Liam Lawlor

 Liam Lawlor (19 October 1944 – 22 October 2005) was an Irish Fianna Fáil politician.
-He resigned from the Fianna Fáil in 2000 following a finding by a party standards committee that he had failed to co-operate with its investigation into planning irregularities, and subsequently came into conflict with the Mahon Tribunal.
+He resigned from the party in 2000 following a finding by a party standards committee that he had failed to co-operate with its investigation into planning irregularities, and subsequently came into conflict with the Mahon Tribunal.

 Early life

 Lawlor was born in Dublin in 1944.
-He grew up in Crumlin and was educated at Synge Street CBS and the College of Technology, Bolton Street (now part of the Dublin Institute of Technology).
+He grew up in Crumlin and was educated at Synge Street CBS and the College of Technology, Bolton Street (which became part of Dublin Institute of Technology and then Technological University Dublin).
 In his youth he played hurling and was on the Dublin minor and the Leinster Railway Cup hurling teams.
 After college he went into the refrigeration business, running his own company.

 Professional life

 In 1974, he unsuccessfully stood as a candidate in the local elections to Dublin County Council.
 At the 1977 general election he was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Dublin County West constituency.
 In 1979, he became a member of Dublin County Council.

 At the 1981 general election he lost his Dáil seat in what was now the constituency of Dublin West, regained it in February 1982, but lost it again in the November 1982 general election.
 Lawlor regained his Dáil seat again at the 1987 general election, and was appointed Chairman of the Oireachtas Joint Committee on Commercial State-Sponsored Bodies.
 He resigned the position in 1989 due to his position as a non-executive director of Food Industries, a company that wished to acquire the Irish Sugar Company.
 In 1991 he lost his seat on Dublin City Council, and at the 1992 general election he nearly lost his Dáil seat to Tomás Mac Giolla of the Workers' Party.
 It is widely believed that Mac Giolla was cheated by Fianna Fáil in the election; the emergence of information that the since disgraced and jailed George Redmond was one of the local government officials who conducted the election count has added weight to this view.

 Lawlor was one of a number of local councillors who were called as witnesses before the Mahon Tribunal investigating planning and payments in County Dublin.
 He admitted receiving sums of money from the lobbyist Frank Dunlop which he stated were political donations and not bribes.

 Lawlor was also a European member of the controversial private political group, the Trilateral Commission.